 Navy and Gold

-Another bright pop of color, this turquoise Christmas tree from Sugar Bee Crafts reminds us of a tropical island—after a few margaritas.
-The large snowflake marquee lights pack a big punch and are a nice alternative to traditional string lights.Continue to 19 of 21 below.
+Another bright pop of color, this turquoise Christmas tree from Sugar Bee Crafts is reminiscent of a tropical island—after a few margaritas.
+The large snowflake marquee lights pack a big punch and are a nice alternative to traditional string lights.Continue to 17 of 19 below.

 A Personalized Tree

 At first glance, this farmhouse Christmas tree from Home Made Lovely looks like a standard tree, but if you look closer you'll see that it's outfitted with silhouette images.
 This is a great way to honor your family and showcase those you love most.
-You can easily create your very own silhouettes for all of your family members—add a frame and a hook and you'll have a beautiful ornament set for years to come.Continue to 20 of 21 below.
+You can easily create your very own silhouettes for all of your family members; add a frame and a hook and you'll have a beautiful ornament set for years to come.Continue to 18 of 19 below.

 This red plaid Christmas tree from Covering Bases makes us want to cozy up by a fire in our very best flannel pajamas.
 Between the plaid bows and the sweater ornaments, this is a tree that will have you excited for the snow days to come.Continue to 19 of 19 below.